cantino/twitter_to_csv/README.markdown

     twitter_to_csv --replay-from-file out.json --analyze-gaps 10

+## Creating Dynamic Binary Fields

+If you're doing research on Twitter, it may make sense to construct composite binary variables predicated on the existence of certain tokens in a tweet.
+For example, you may want a variable called _sf_ that is true if the tweet contains _san francisco_ OR _sf_ OR _bay area_ (but not _area by the bay_).
+You could do that as follows:

+    twitter_to_csv --replay-from-file out.json \
+                   --csv out.csv \
+                   -w "sf: san francisco OR sf OR bay area" \

+If you did want to allow _area by the bay_, you might need something like:

+                   -w "sf: san francisco OR sf OR (bay AND area)"

+## Other Options

+Use `twitter_to_csv --help` to see all available options:

+    Usage: twitter_to_csv [options]

+    Specific options:
+        -u, --username USERNAME          Twitter username
+        -p, --password PASSWORD          Twitter password
+        -c, --csv FILE                   The CSV file to append to, or - for STDOUT -j, --json FILE                  The JSON file to append to, or - for STDOUT -f, --filter KEYWORDS            Keywords to ask Twitter to filter on -x, --fields FIELDS              Fields to include in the CSV --date-fields FIELD_NAMES    Break these fields into separate numerical columns for weekday, day, month, your, hour, minute, and second.
+        -e, --require-english [STRATEGY] Attempt to filter out non-English tweets.
+This will have both false positives and false negatives.
+                                         The strategy can be either 'uld' to use the UnsupervisedLanguageDetection Ruby gem, 'lang' to use Twitter's guessed 'lang' attribute, or 'both' to only remove tweets that both Twitter and ULD think are non-English.
+This is most conservative and is the default.
+        -v, --[no-]verbose               Run verbosely
+        -r, --replay-from-file FILENAME  Replay tweets from a JSON dump file --analyze-gaps MINUTES       Look at the stream and display gap information for gaps longer than MINUTES --sample-fields NUMBER_OF_SAMPLES
+                                         Record NUMBER_OF_SAMPLES tweets and then print out all of the field names seen.
+Use to find out what can be passed to.
+            --url-columns NUM_COLUMNS    Extract up to NUM_COLUMNS urls from the status and include them in the CSV --hash-columns NUM_COLUMNS   Extract up to NUM_COLUMNS hashtags (#foo) from the status and include them in the CSV
+            --user-columns NUM_COLUMNS   Extract up to NUM_COLUMNS user mentions (@foo) from the status and include them in the CSV
+        -s, --compute-sentiment          Compute an average sentiment score for each status using the AFINN-111 sentiment dictionary
+            --compute-word-count         Include a word count for each status in the output CSV --normalize-source           Return just the domain name from the Tweet source (i.e., tweetdeck, facebook) --remove-quotes              This option strips all double quotes from the output to help some CSV parsers.
+            --prefix-ids                 Prefix any field ending in _id or _id_str with 'id' to force parsing as a string in some programs.
+        -w "NAME:WORD AND WORD AND WORD",
+            --bool-word-field            Create a named CSV column that is true when the word expression matches, false otherwise.
+                                         Word expressions are boolean expressions where neighboring words must occur sequentially and you can use parentheses, AND, and OR to test for occurrence relationships.
+Examples: keyword_any:tanning booth OR tanning booths OR tanningbooth keyword_both:tanning AND booth
+                                           keyword_complex:tanning AND (booth OR bed)
+                                         This option can be used multiple times.
+            --start TIME                 Ignore tweets with a created_at earlier than TIME --end TIME                   Ignore tweets with a created_at later than TIME

+    If you would like to do special retweet handling, use the following options.
+    For these to function, you must be using --replay-from-file.
+The replay will be performed in reverse.
+            --retweet-mode MODE          Determine how to handle retweets Options are just 'ROLLUP'
+            --retweet-threshold COUNT    Only consider statuses with at least COUNT retweets --retweet-window WINDOW      Ignore retweets that occur beyond WINDOW days Additionally, statuses where WINDOW days have not yet passed will be ignored.
+            --retweet-counts-at HOURS    Output the number of retweets seen at specific times after the original tweet -h, --help                       Show this message
+            --version                    Show version

 ## Field names

 Use `--sample-fields 1000` to output the occurrence count of different Twitter fields, like so: